 Not only do you need to prepare for potential trouble, but there are also myriad of regulations regarding businesses.
 Should you set up as an S Corp or an LLC?
 What are the cost differences and tax implications?
 Do you know which licenses you need to have as a property management company?
 Do you know how to check to see if Nail and Hammer Construction Corp is available to use?
 You certainly don’t want to go through the time and expense of creating collateral based on the name of someone else’s business.
 If these questions are all new to you, seek out legal counsel and get the right guidance to ensure your business gets off on the right foot.

 Yes, you will eventually need to pay employees but focus on yourself first.
-You have probably thought you will pump all the profits back into the business.
+When starting a new business you probably thought you will pump all the profits back into the business.
 That is a noble endeavor but what about food, the roof over your head, your family?
 You may need to cut back on some luxuries but you most certainly need to feed yourself and your family.
 You cannot forget to plan for those essentials.

 Write one.
 Seriously.
 I like to tell people creating a business plan is like creating a blueprint for building a house.
 You certainly wouldn’t want to build a house without a blueprint, right?.
 Having a business plan is essential, if you are not sure how to create one you can find a step by step guide to creating your business plan here.
 The United States Small Business Administration also provides guidance to help you create your business plan, even providing some templates.